 You may not have heard from this service for a number of reasons.
 For instance, CMAGIC may not be aware that you are currently on a waiting list for an NHS Gender Incongruence Clinic (i.e. we don’t know that you’ve been referred), or your details may not be up-to-date with your NHS GP.
 Other reasons may include, if you are likely to be seen within three months, or if you have particular circumstances which mean that the clinic you have already been referred to is the best place for you to be seen.

 CMAGIC is one of the new pilot services commissioned to delivering gender identity healthcare in an innovative and more accessible way.
 Our service model includes integration with existing NHS GPs and local community groups as a means of providing a more flexible service that supports people who are exploring their gender.
 Many of our service delivery partners have worked in gender identity healthcare for years, and we have several team members with lived experience.

-We can provide assessment for (and diagnosis of) gender incongruence, and access to various elements of medical transition (should people choose it).
+We provide assessment and diagnosis, if appropriate, of gender incongruence, alongside access to a full range of interventions to support transition (should people choose it).
 Some of the services we offer may be familiar to you within a gender incongruence clinic:

 - Support and advice around gender identity (including advice on peer support)

 - Prescriptions and monitoring of hormone therapy and working with your GP when possible